AkiraHakuta/antlr4_Python3_examples/07_PyEmbInTxt/README.md

 example_text

-Question: What century is the year 1901 in ?
+Question: What century is the year 1901 in?
 Answer  : It is the 20th century.
 ```